electric-sql/electric/docs/examples/notes/running.md

 ## Running your own Postgres

-`npm un backend:start` uses Docker Compose to start a connected Postgres and Electric.
+`npm run backend:start` uses Docker Compose to start a connected Postgres and Electric.
 To run the Electric sync service on top of an *existing* Postgres instead, make sure that:

 - your Postgres is up and running and configured with `wal_level = 'logical'`
 - you don't already have a publication called `electric_publication`